Jeffrey Lupo

 • Exact negative match

-Broad Negative Match
+Broad Match Negative Keywords

 Broad negative match is a type of keyword that prevents ads from showing for all queries that contain the chosen negative keywords, regardless of their order.